 - Chinese walls restricting the flow of confidential and inside information within our company, and physical separation of departments

-- Procedures governing access to electronic data
+- Procedures governing access to electronic data to include password protocols

 - Segregation of duties that may give rise to conflicts of interest if carried on by the same individual